TZstatsADS/Spring2020-Project4-group1/README.md

 + Guo, Junyan: He conducted meetings, taking charge on R1+R3 factorization file, knn method and linear regression method.
 He did data transformation (mu, bi, bu, dev_u(t)) for fitting data in all methods.

-+ Chen, Shuyi: She participated in meetings, .
++ Chen, Shuyi: She participated in meetings, She took charge of the A1+P2 model, wrote the report and PPT and did the presentation.

 + Heagy, David: He participated in meetings, implemented R1+R3 algorithm with Junyan Guo, debuged R1+R3 algorithm, and ran the R1+R2 algorithm on the whole dataset providing Rdata result.